philiptaron/systemd/systemd-258/posts/23-terminal-features.md

 You might wonder what this is good for?
 After all in a way, `systemd-notify` becomes a really dumb service manager of its own that way.
 So why?

-Our own usecase for this is mostly our testsuite for systemd.
+Our own use case for this is mostly our testsuite for systemd.
 Many of our tests invoke some operation and at the same time watch via D-Bus, or Varlink, or the Journal or some other message stream the progress of said operation, looking for particular outputs.

 Classic shell scripts make it easy to fork off processes in the background, and then controlling their lifetime, that's what shell job control is about after all.